Returning to teaching

 Ask a local school if you can observe some classes

 If you find that there are no arrangements in place in your area you could try contacting the headteacher of a local school to ask if you could observe some classes.

 Read up on Curriculum changes

 A lot has happened in Scottish Education in recent years.
 If you have been out of the classroom for a while you might find it helpful to review up-to-date curriculum documents for your subject and sector.
 Curriculum for Excellence information and the syllabus for secondary subjects will help.
 The Curriculum for Excellence can be obtained from Education Scotland and the syllabi for secondary subjects are available from the Scottish Qualifications Authority (SQA).

 Arrange some Professional Learning

-Consider looking into areas of Continuing Professional Development (CPD) to update your curriculum and/ or subject knowledge.
+Consider looking into areas of professional learning to update your curriculum and/ or subject knowledge.